How to set up an Advanced filter in Excel 2003, and send data to a different sheet, or remove duplicates.

 If the database is on Sheet1, you can extract data to Sheet2, by using an Excel Advanced Filter:

 If a record meets all criteria on one row in the criteria area,

 it will pass through the Excel advanced filter.
 In the example below

 customer must begin with MegaMart AND product must begin with Cookies AND total must be greater than 500.

 Criteria on different rows are joined with an OR operator.
 In the

 second example at right --

-customer must be MegaMart OR product must be Cookies OR total must be greater than 500.
+customer must begin with MegaMart OR product must begin with Cookies OR total must be greater than 500.

 By using multiple rows, you can combine the AND and OR operators.